PaulWuhu/mastermind/README.md

 * Allow user to create account and log in.
 * Created backend authentication that check for username, and password
-* protect sensitive endpoint with JWT based token authentication.
+* Protect sensitive endpoint with JWT based token authentication.
 * Allow users to keep track of their record
 * Wrote unit test that test the endpoint
+* Added a timer for the front-end view

 # System Design